ocrmypdf/OCRmyPDF/ROADMAP.md

 - Less platform dependent implementation
 - Higher versality (wrt addition of new intput / output file tytes)

+The functionality of each module is described below:

 Normalize inputs (inputs can be a pdf file, an image, a folder containing images)
 ----------------